gt-study/gt-study.github.io/README.md

-# What did I just click on?
+# More Context
 This ad is being ran as part of a study out of the Georgia Institute of Technlogy.
+The study is focused around identifying bias in FaceBook's advertising algorithms.